gentaiscool/ros-vrep-slam/README.md

-# elec6910r-ros-project
-Final project using ROS and V-REP for Robot Mapping and Localization.
+# ROS and V-REP for Robot Mapping and Localization

 ## Demo video
 https://youtu.be/n-XK24o42Oo